x5e/gink/javascript/markdown/index.md

 // using the timestamp of the muid to look back before the clearance.
 // returns true
-const hasABeforeClear = await directory.has("A", clearMuid.timestamp)
+const hasABeforeClear = await directory.has("A", clearMuid.timestamp);
 ```

 #### toJson